gnu-octave/gnu-octave.github.io/support.md

 <div class="panel callout">

 The Octave community is a loosely organized association of volunteers.
 Your interactions with the community will be better if you have the right expectations about the support options available to you.
-Please read the <a href="{{ "/support-expectations" | prepend: site.base_url }}">Support Expectations</a> page.
+Please read the <a href="{{ "/support-expectations/" | prepend: site.baseurl }}">Support Expectations</a> page.

 </div>

 #### Commercial Support

 Community support can be great, and with the Octave community it often is, but sometimes you need to know that your question will be answered.
-We maintain a [list of people and organizations](commercial-support) who offer commercial support contracts for Octave.
+We maintain a [list of people and organizations]({{/commercial-support/ | prepend: site.baseurl}}) who offer commercial support contracts for Octave.
 This list is available as a service to the community and the support providers.
 The Octave project does not provide endorsements or recommendations.

 #### User Community